OWASP/www-project-top-10-low-code-no-code-security-risks/tab_how_to_contribute.md

 ---
-title: Contributing
+title: How to contribute
-displaytext: Contributing
+displaytext: How to contribute
 layout: null
 tab: true
 order: 2
 tags: nocode
 ---

-## Contributing
+## How to contribute

 Involvement in the development and promotion of OWASP Top 10 Low-Code/No-Code Security Risks is actively encouraged!
 You do not have to be a security expert in order to contribute.